 Important: Hakkasan Las Vegas is temporarily closed, and a reopening date hasn’t been established.
 Please see our coronavirus club update for the latest information, including which venues have created a new socially distant pool and lounge format.

 Hakkasan Las Vegas

 Hakkasan nightclub is inside the MGM Grand hotel at the southern end of the strip.
-It’s one of the most sought-after nightclub destinations, and it’s received numerous accolades including ranking as the #1 Nightclub in the World by Playboy Magazine.
-It’s also one of my personal favorites.
-The property itself is four levels.
+It’s one of the most sought-after nightclub destinations, and it’s received numerous accolades, including ranking as the #1 Nightclub in the World by Playboy Magazine.

 - First Floor: Hakkasan Restaurant

-- Third Floor: Ling Ling Club & Lounge
+- Third Floor: 3rd Floor Club & Lounge

 - Fourth Floor: Main Room & Pavilion

 - Fifth Floor: Mezzanine